 Specifically, compare Exodus 34:7 with Jeremiah 31:29-30 and Ezekiel 18:2-4

-Now let’s explore the New Testament (NT) too.
-We find a similar pattern in the NT.
-Jesus came preaching and extensively quoting the OT, but on many points and occasions, He opposed the OT practice.
-Let’s take an example.
+We find a similar pattern in the NT to how God guided his people in the OT.
+Jesus came preaching and extensively quoting the OT, but on many points and occasions, He taught outside of the OT, sometimes even opposing its practices.

 Compare Exodus 21:23-25 with Matthew 5:38-42